Skip to main content

 You can keep the art and lose the PDF.

-- Put the PDF download link below the HTML menu, not instead of it, for the two percent of guests who want to save a copy.
+• Put the PDF download link below the HTML menu, not instead of it, for guests who still want to save a copy.

 You get the brand.
 Google gets the content.
 Diners get a page that works.